 Best Underlay for LVT and Vinyl Flooring

 LVT and Vinyl flooring are some of the most cost-effective and beneficial floors on the market.
 The only way to make them better?
 Add an underlay.
 But what is an underlay, and what’s the best underlay for LVT flooring?
 And what’s the best underlay for vinyl flooring?
 (Hint: They’re different in most cases because LVT flooring underlay and vinyl underlay are designed to enhance and protect fundamentally different – albeit similar – flooring types).
+Click LVT usually requires underlay, but gluedown LVT is typically installed directly onto a smooth, prepared subfloor without underlay.
+And if your Click LVT already has a built-in underlay, you don’t need another.

 This article will review the types of underlay that bring out the best in vinyl sheet flooring and Luxury Vinyl Tile click flooring, and enhance its pros.
 Read on to find out more.